baihuqian/baihuqian.github.io/_posts/Python/2018-02-05-python-regex.md

 * `groups` returns a tuple containing all the subgroups of the match, from 1 up. it takes a `default` parameter to define unfound match value (default to `None`).
 * `groupdict` returns a dictionary containing all the **named** (`?P<name>...`) subgroups of the match, keyed by the subgroup name.
 * `start` and `end` returns the indices of the start or end of the match.
 It takes the optional group ID.
-* `span` returns the returns the indices of the start and end of the match in a tuple.
+* `span` returns the indices of the start and end of the match in a tuple.